dkershaw10/microsoft-graph-docs/authorization/PermissionsTopic12.md

 The full profile includes all of the declared properties of the [User](../api-reference/v1.0/resources/user.md) resource.
 Because the profile might contain sensitive directory information or personally identifiable information (PII), the _User.ReadBasic.All_ permission constrains app access to a limited set of properties known as a basic profile.
 For users, the basic profile includes only the following properties:

 - Display name
-- First and last name
+- Given name and surname
 - Photo
 - Email address
+- User principal name

+WHAT ELSE SHOULD GO IN REMARKS?
+DO WE NEED TO SAY ANYTHING ABOUT PERMS THAT ARE VALID FOR CONSUMER ACCOUNTS?

+FOR USAGE, PLEASE CONCENTRATE ON SPECIFIC CASES LIKE WE DO FOR "Contact permissions" (UNLESS YOU THINK IT"S BETTER TO BE MORE GENERAL), REMEMBER THAT WE HAVE THE SCENARIOS TABLE THAT WILL CONTAIN MORE COMPLEX PERMISSION GROUPINGS, BEST NOT TO REPEAT THINGS THAT ARE CALLED OUT IN DESCRIPTIONS -- UNLESS WE REALLY, REALLY WANT TO EMPHASIZE THEM.
+TREAT THE USAGE SECTION AS A BLANK SLATE -- IGNORE MY GUESSES!
+WHERE POSSIBLE ADD DIFFERENCES IN EXPERIENCE BTWN CONSUMER AND ORGANIZATIONAL IDENTITIES.

 ### Example usage
 **Delegated**

-* _User.Read_ : Your app reads the full user profile for the signed in user.
+* _User.Read_ : Read the full user profile for the signed in user.
 This will not include relationships.
 To see relationships, request _User.ReadBasic.All_ or _User.Read.All_.
 For organization accounts, basic company information can also be read -- DO YOU HAVE TO READ THE organization RESOURCE FOR THIS?
-* _User.ReadBasic.All_ : Your app can read the basic profile of all users the directory.
+* _User.ReadBasic.All_ : Read the basic profile of all users the directory.
 For LOB or organizations, this allows your app to read relationships like manager and directReports.
 HOW IS THIS DIFFERENT FOR PERSONAL ACCOUNTS -- i.e WHAT KIND OF RELATIONSHIPS CAN THEY READ?
-* _User.Read_,  _Files.Read_, and _Sites.Read.All_ : Your app reads  the signed-in user's files and files that other users have shared with the signed-in user.
+* _User.Read_,  _Files.Read_, and _Sites.Read.All_ : Read the signed-in user's files and files that other users have shared with the signed-in user.
 NOT SURE WHETHER WE WOULD SHOW SCENRIOS w/ MULTIPLE PERMS LIKE THIS.
 THEY MIGHT FIT BETTER IN THE PERMISSION SCENARIOS TOPIC.

 **Application permissions**